hematy61/learning/learningMatrial/Java/09-control-flow.md

 }
 ```

-Or by using early returns or consolidating conditions, we can make the code more readable:
+Or by using **Early Return** pattern or consolidating conditions, we can make the code more readable:

 ```java
 public static void validateInput(String userInput) {